Olafaloofian/React-Native-Example/README.md

-## This app will show a random picture of a cat fetched from a 3rd party API, adn play a cat noise when you press a button!
+## This app will show a random picture of a cat fetched from a 3rd party API, and play a cat noise when you press a button!
 Awesome.